plut/ConstructiveGeometry.jl/docs/src/meshing.md

 in a way compatible with LibIGL's functions.
 The triangles are oriented so that their normal vector points outside the volume of the object.

+!!! warning "speed"
+    This is not very efficient when performing repeated constructive geometry
+    operations: for each operation, a conversion must be performed to the linked-list data structure used by LibIGL.
+    It is a development goal of this module to be faster by using our own implementation for CSG operations.
+Work on this topic is quite advanced, but in need of a practical 2d segment intersection algorithm (implementing this ourselves is a real pain): this is a topic on which any help would be extremely welcome!

 ## Explicitly instantiating meshes